matiaskorhonen/paper-age/README.md

 ## Limitations

-* The maximum input size is about 1.5KiB as QR codes cannot encode arbitrarily large payloads (1.5KiB results in a payload of about 3KiB when encrypted)
+* The maximum input size is about 1.5 KiB as QR codes cannot encode arbitrarily large payloads (1.5 KiB plaintext results in a payload of about 3 KiB when encrypted)
 * Only passphrase-based encryption is supported at the moment
 * Only the A4 paper size is supported at the moment